 4 May He grant you according to your heart’s desire, and fulfill all your purpose.
 5 We will rejoice in Your Salvation, and in The Name of our God we will set up our banners!
 May The Lord fulfill all your petitions.
 6 Now I know that The Lord saves His anointed; He will answer him from His holy heaven with the saving strength of His Right Hand.
 7 Some trust in chariots, and some in horses; But we will remember The Name of The Lord our God (Psalm 20).

 Where is your place of strength and confidence?
 May it be in The Name of The Lord.
-As you face each day, hold up the banner of His Name—this is the Power which you represent.
+As you face each day, exalt His Name—this is the Power which you represent.
 When you call on God, may He delight in you to give you the desire of your heart.
-May He save with His Right Hand and become Your Salvation.
+May He save with His Right Hand, and become Your Salvation.
 He is your full portion to satisfy you with joy and sustain you with His Power.
 Rejoice therefore, in His Salvation.
-While some trust in man-made weaponry, in their physical strength or their possessions, you remember your Creator!
+While some trust in man-made weaponry, in their physical strength or their possessions, you, remember your Creator.
 Hold up the banner of His Name in prayer, and see the deliverance of The Lord.

 5 I would know the words which He would answer me, and understand what He would say to me.
 6 Would He contend with me in His Great Power?
 No!
 But He would take note of me.
 7 There the upright could reason with Him, and I would be delivered forever from my Judge (Job 23).